erhan-namli/cargo_wings/README.md

 ## Communication
 This section is about communication details for drone network and control unit network

-#### Data Channels
+#### Data Messages

-- Positional Data Channel (PDC): This channel is dedicated to transmitting real-time positional data from the DJI Tello drones to the central control unit (typically a PC).
+- Positional Data Messages (PDM): This channel is dedicated to transmitting real-time positional data from the DJI Tello drones to the central control unit (typically a PC).
 It carries critical information regarding the drone's location, altitude, orientation, and velocity, all obtained through the integrated UWB positioning system.
 The PDC ensures that the control unit has up-to-date information for accurate navigation and cargo transport.

-- Camera Image Data Channel (CIDC): The CIDC facilitates the transfer of live camera images from the DJI Tello drones to the control unit.
+- Camera Image Data Messages (CIDM): The CIDM facilitates the transfer of live camera images from the DJI Tello drones to the control unit.
 These images are essential for the computer vision module to detect and identify objects, especially individuals, within the operational environment.
 The high-resolution imagery allows for real-time analysis and decision-making.

-- Control Feedback Channel (CFC): In a bidirectional manner, the CFC enables the control unit to send control commands and receive feedback from the drones.
+- Control Feedback Messages (CFM): In a bidirectional manner, the CFM enables the control unit to send control commands and receive feedback from the drones.
 This channel plays a crucial role in maintaining constant communication with the drones, allowing for dynamic adjustments to their routes, speeds, and cargo handling, ensuring efficient cargo transport.

-#### Control Channels
+#### Control Messages

-- Command Control Channel (CCC): The CCC serves as the primary channel for sending control commands from the central control unit to the DJI Tello drones.
+- Command Control Messages (CCM): The CCM serves as the primary channel for sending control commands from the central control unit to the DJI Tello drones.
 Commands include take-off, landing, navigation waypoints, cargo pickup and delivery instructions, and emergency stop commands.
 It ensures precise control over the drones' actions, ensuring they operate seamlessly within the indoor environment.

-- Obstacle Avoidance Control Channel (OACC): To enhance safety during navigation, the OACC provides real-time obstacle detection and avoidance instructions.
+- Obstacle Avoidance Control Messages (OACM): To enhance safety during navigation, the OACM provides real-time obstacle detection and avoidance instructions.
 It allows the control unit to alert the drones of potential obstacles in their path and provides guidance on alternative routes or actions to avoid collisions.

-- Emergency Control Channel (ECC): In unforeseen circumstances or emergencies, the ECC provides a direct channel for issuing immediate stop and emergency landing commands to the drones.
+- Emergency Control Messages (ECM): In unforeseen circumstances or emergencies, the ECM provides a direct channel for issuing immediate stop and emergency landing commands to the drones.
 This channel prioritizes safety and allows the control unit to react swiftly to unexpected situations.